Code-Institute-Submissions/serendipity/README.md

 ### Color scheme,

 - I picked soft colors to make the site feel warm, relaxing and welcoming.
 Mainly a shade of purple, pink and creamy white.
-Found the colours on Coolors.
+Coolors inspired me.

 ### Typography: